holacracyone/Holacracy-Constitution/Adoption Declaration.md

 - If this Article is not adopted, the Organization will continue its current meeting habits, until otherwise changed by a Circle Lead for their Circle, or until otherwise specified by a broader Circle Lead or by the Ratifiers.

-#### [\_\_] Article 4: Duties to Others
+#### [\_\_] Article 4: Rules of Cooperation

-- If this Article is not adopted, Circle Leads may specify the duties a Role Lead has to other Role Leads within their Circle, unless otherwise specified by a broader Circle Lead or by the Ratifiers.
+- If this Article is not adopted, Circle Leads may specify the duties a Partner has to cooperate with others while working within their Circle, unless otherwise specified by a broader Circle Lead or by the Ratifiers.

 #### [\_\_] Article 5: Governance

 - If this Article is not adopted, Circle Leads exclusively may edit the Governance within their Circle at any time or allow others to do so, and resolve any conflicts of interpretation of their Circle's Governance, unless otherwise specified by a broader Circle Lead or by the Ratifiers.

-#### [\_\_] Article 6: People & Partnership

-- If this Article is not adopted, the Ratifiers may specify the process for adding and removing Partners of the Organization, and anyone they empower to make that decision may further specify the expectations and agreements required of Partners.

 ---